 In the world today, recognition of the interdependence of small scale and industrial societies brings a fusion of anthropology and sociology.
 The College’s major and minor in anthropology and sociology enables students to choose from a wide variety of courses according to their interests.
-A C of I degree in anthropology and sociology provides a broad liberal arts base of knowledge in two fields that share much in common.
+A College of Idaho degree in anthropology and sociology provides a broad liberal arts base of knowledge in two fields that share much in common.
 Sociology mainly concentrates on the study of industrial societies while anthropology mainly focuses on cultural diversity (for example, ethnic groups within the United States) and small-scale societies globally, with the interdependence of small-scale and industrial societies in today's world providing for a fusion and synthesis of the two fields.

 Anthropology and sociology majors and minors are strongly encouraged to learn a modern foreign language while students who plan to continue their studies at the graduate level are encouraged to take a statistics course.

 Career Opportunities for Anthropology & Sociology Majors and Minors